gicodes/app.test.js/README.md

 # Getting started with Testing, by Gideon Chino

 This Documentation is a subset of the Modern JavaScript Bootcamp course.
-Section (32-33) => The Basics of Testing by Steven Grider & Colt Steele.
+- section 32, 33: The Basics of Testing by Stephen Grider & Colt Steele.

 ## What is Testing?
 Testing is basically scrutinizing the functionality of an application.